denten/denten.github.io/_pages/about.md

 [Curriculum Vitae <img src="../public/pdf.png" />][5] --- [Author Photo][6]
 --- [Dept][7] --- [Lab][8]

-> Dennis Tenen is an Assistant Professor in the [Department of English and Comparative Literature, Columbia University][1].
+> Dennis Yi Tenen is associate professor of English and Comparative Literature at Columbia University.
 His teaching and research happen at the intersection of people, texts, and technologies.
-A former software engineer at Microsoft and currently faculty associate at the [Center for Data, Media, and Society][2], he is the author of *[Plain Text: The Poetics of Computation][3]* (Stanford University Press, 2017) and co-founder of Columbia's [Group for Experimental Methods in the Humanities][4].

-> His recent work appears on the pages of *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, *Modernism/modernity*, *Public Books*, and *Los Angeles Review of Books* on topics that include literary theory, the sociology of literature, media history, and narratology.
+A co-founder of Columbia's Group for Experimental Methods in the Humanities, he is the author of *Plain Text: The Poetics of Computation* (Stanford University Press, 2017).
+His recent work appears on the pages of *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity* on topics that include literary theory, the sociology of literature, media history, and computational narratology.
 His next book concerns the creative limits of artificial intelligence.

 Please submit all press queries in writing---I do not give transcribed interviews.